-Two doctors are permanently stationed on the base and one of these needs to have surgical skills.
-I did not have to use mine.
-The work itself is mainly duties within general medicine including health certificates and other administrative reports.
+Two doctors are permanently stationed on the base, one needs surgical skills.
+However, I did not have to use mine as the work is centered around general medicine including health certificates and administrative reports.
 There were no emergencies the month I was there.
-The closest was a call from a captain on a Lufthansa flight located right over the North Pole where a patient had abdominal pain.
+The closest was a call from a captain on a Lufthansa flight located right over the North Pole presenting a patient had abdominal pain.
 In the end it was decided that emergency landing at the base was not indicated.
-Though not part of the health care system in Greenland, Thule Air Base doctors and authorities will nevertheless assist with medical evacuations from nearby Qaanaaq if needed.
+Though not part of the health care system in Greenland, Thule Air Base doctors and authorities will nevertheless assist with medical evacuations from nearby settlement Qaanaaq if needed.

-As a Doctor you are provided with a car.
-And you have to pass a driving test at the base.
-I had a small apartment within the medical building/hospital ward, and we had no admissions during my time there.
+As a doctor you are provided with a car with a compulsory driving test at the base.
+I had a small apartment within the medical building/hospital ward, with no admissions during my time there.
 There is a small convenience store.
 The Top of the World Club (a bar/restaurant).
 And a fitness center.
 I was on Thule Air Base in August.
-The sun was never down and I covered the windows by plastic foil during the night.
+The sun was never down and I covered the windows with plastic foil during the night.

-The scenery is spectacular with approximately 20 km road to drive on outside the base.
-I visited the Thule Radar.
+The scenery is spectacular with ~20 km road to drive on outside the base.
+One of these goes up to the Thule Radar.
 And despite many visits to Greenland, this is the only time I have actually been standing on the Inland Ice.
-I climbed the iconic Dundas mountain, visited the old Dundas inuit village.
-And lastly, I visited Alert, the Canadian base only 817 km from the North Pole.
+I climbed the iconic Dundas mountain and visited the old Dundas inuit village.
+And lastly, I visited Alert, the Canadian base, located only 817 km from the North Pole.

 68 people live here.
 There is a school, church and small library, all combined in one building.
 The doctor visits every 3 months.
 Health services in these very small settlements are provided by a health assistant, employed for a couple of hours a day, and with only a couple of weeks training.
 Thus all health issues are normally discussed either by phone or telemedicine with Qaanaaq.
 Siorapaluk is connected with Qaanaaq by twice-weekly helicopter flights.